 The second objective is for students to learn about how individuals and households make important life decisions, in particular: i) how much to invest in one’s own human capital, ii) how and whether to interact with the labour market, and iii) how to decide where to live and with whom to interact; and what impact these decisions have on one’s income, wealth, health, happiness and other measures of wellbeing.
 These are the core decisions studied in labour and population economics.

 The third objective is for students to learn about both classic research papers of fundamental importance and recent cutting edge research on the topics discussed in the second objective.
 The course will discuss examples from both developed and developing countries to give students a well rounded introduction to the literature in this broad research area.

 Overall, the objectives are meant to complement each other and both introduce students to some of the key research in a broad topic area and to get them to think about how to both evaluate other’s research and produce high quality research of their own.

-ECON 407 Special Topic in Advanced Economics (Not offered in 2018)
+ECON 407 Special Topic in Advanced Economics (S2)

 Covers advanced topics in macro and/or micro economics.

 Course Outline: ECON407 - Semester Two 2019 (not yet available)

 Advanced analysis of microeconomic models of consumer choice, production theory, market equilibrium, and social choice and welfare.

 This paper covers advanced theories relating to models of consumer choice, production theory, market equilibrium, and social choice and welfare.
 By the end of the paper you should have enhanced your ability to understand and critically assess contemporary advanced economic theory across a range of microeconomic topics.